smartziou/eic-platform/README.md

 ## First time
 `npm intall` for all the dependencies.

 `npm install -g browserify` used for production deployment.

 `npm install -g simple-angular-server` used for production deployment.

+`npm install -g uglifyjs` used for producetion deployment.

 ## Build
 For development `npm run build` and it can be deployed with `npm run start` using lite-server and browsersync.